-NoteDb is the next generation of Gerrit storage backend, which replaces the traditional SQL backend for change and account metadata with storing data in the same repository as code changes.
+NoteDb is the next generation of Gerrit storage backend, which replaces the traditional SQL backend for change, account and group metadata with storing data in the same repository as code changes.

 Simplicity: All data is stored in one location in the site directory, rather than being split between the site directory and a possibly external database server.

 Consistency: Replication and backups can use a snapshot of the Git repository refs, which will include both the branch and patch set refs, and the change metadata that points to them.

 Auditability: Rather than storing mutable rows in a database, modifications to changes are stored as a sequence of Git commits, automatically preserving history of the metadata.

 There are no strict guarantees, and meta refs may be rewritten, but the default assumption is that all operations are logged.